slatedocs/slate/source/includes/_payouts.md

 If a request is being made using an IP address that is not in the whitelisted IP addresses, the server will respond with a [401 Unauthorized HTTP status code](https://tools.ietf.org/html/rfc7235#page-6).

-### Strong customer authentication (SCA)
+### Strong customer authentication

-There are some actions that could require additional authentication.
-To achieve it we use digital signature scheme, which is based on public-key cryptography algorithm: it involves a private key which is a secret available only to user and used to create the signatures, and a public key which could be distributed to another party to allow to verify signatures authenticity.
+There are some actions that require additional authentication.

+In those cases a 403 is returned together with a one-time token (OTT) value which needs to be signed and the resulting signature included in the retry of the original request.

+We use a digital signature scheme based on public-key cryptography.
+It involves creating a signature using a private key on the client side and verifying the signature authenticity on the server side using the corresponding public key the client has uploaded.

+To call the endpoints requiring additional authentication:

+* Create a key pair
+* Upload the public key to TransferWise
+* Set up response handling to retry with the signed OTT

-**Creating keys pair**
+**Creating the key pair**

-> Keys can be generated with [OpenSSL](https://www.openssl.org/) toolkit:
+> Keys can be generated with the [OpenSSL](https://www.openssl.org/) toolkit:

 ```bash
 $ openssl genrsa -out private.pem 2048
 $ openssl rsa -pubout -in private.pem -out public.pem
 ```

-Keys should comply with following requirements:
+The following requirements apply:

-* Cryptographic algorithm is RSA.
+* The cryptographic algorithm is RSA.
 * Key length is at least 2048 bits.
-* Public key is stored in PEM file format and has `.pem` file extension.
+* The public key is stored in PEM file format using a `.pem` file extension.

-**SCA public key management**

-Public key management API includes three operations:
+**Endpoints for managing public keys**

 > Example of public key file uploading with cURL: